-Nikon D3 versus Nikon D850
+Nikon D3 vs D850

-The Nikon D3 and the Nikon D850 are two professional cameras that were officially introduced, respectively, in August 2007 and July 2017.
+The Nikon D3 and the Nikon D850 are two professional cameras that were announced, respectively, in August 2007 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D3 has a resolution of 12.1 megapixel, whereas the D850 provides 45.4 MP.
+The D3 has a resolution of 12.1 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (28 percent) than the Nikon D3.
 Moreover, the D850 is markedly lighter (23 percent) than the D3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.